Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 An entry of a *NCollection_DoubleMap* is composed of a pair of two keys: the first key and the second key.

-*NCollection_DoubleMap* is a teamplate class which depends on four parameters:
+*NCollection_DoubleMap* is a template class which depends on four parameters:
   * *Key1* is the type of the first key for an entry in the map,
   * *Key2* is the type of the second key for an entry in the map,
   * *Hasher1* is the type of hasher on first keys,